 And that’s how “This is True” was born.

 Of course, it wasn’t long until newspapers wanted into the act, and “True” started appearing in print, and now Randy is required to “fill newspaper columns or else.”
 (Which serves him right!)

 True still goes to tens of thousands of people around the world by e-mail every week.
 But how does he pay the considerable expense of that?
 By gathering up the columns and publishing a book of them.
 At least I hope this volume brings in some bucks — please buy several extra copies and give them to friends.
 They’ll be amply entertained, and you’ll make it that much more likely that Randy can continue to send me my e-mail fix every week.
 And when I say “please,” I mean please — I’m addicted.

 Montgomery Village, Md.

 I referred to “Jawn” many times in True and on Jumbo Joke (now defunct), since he so often sent me great jokes.
 I’m the one who dubbed him Jawn, and he is the one that dubbed me Arcie (my email handle).

-Dr. John J. Bosley, a research psychologist, died 13 March 2014, from a heart attack, in Baltimore.
+Note: Research psychologist Dr. John J. Bosley died 13 March 2014, from a heart attack, in Baltimore.
 He was 77, and I miss him terribly.